gifale95/BERG/source/tutorials/Quickstart.rst

 Quickstart
 =========================================

-This tutorial will walk you through the fundamental functionality of NEST.
+This tutorial will walk you through the fundamental functionality of BERG.
 You can also execute this `tutorial on Google Colab <https://colab.research.google.com/drive/1JS4um1eS4Ml983lUNQgEw4544_Lc5Qn0>`_.
-For additional tutorials, check out the `Tutorial section in the NEST Repository <https://github.com/gifale95/NEST>`_.
+For additional tutorials, check out the `Tutorial section in the BERG Repository <https://github.com/gifale95/BERG>`_.

 Initialization
 -----------

-First, import the NEST package:
+First, import the BERG package:

 .. code-block:: python

-    from nest import NEST
+    from berg import BERG

-    # Initialize NEST with the path to the root directory
+    # Initialize BERG with the path to the root directory
-    nest = NEST(nest_dir="neural_encoding_simulation_toolkit")
+    berg = BERG(berg_dir="brain-encoding-response-generator")

 Explore Available Models